godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/integration.md

 - The EVM being used in Godwoken must be 100% compatible with the latest forked version of Ethereum.
 - Godwoken must be 100% compatible with Ethereum over the Web3 interfaces by using [Godwoken Web3](https://github.com/nervosnetwork/godwoken-web3).

-Given the wide architectural and design differences between Godwoken and Ethereum, several discrepancies inevitably exist.
+Several discrepancies inevitably exist due to the wide architectural and design differences between Godwoken and Ethereum.

 ### Comparison with EVM